-Over the course of his litigation career, Darin has participated in briefing to district courts in Colorado, Wyoming and Utah, the Colorado Court of Appeals, the Colorado and Wyoming Supreme Courts, the U.S. District Courts for the Districts of Wyoming and Utah, the U.S. Court of Appeals for the Tenth Circuit, and the United States Supreme Court.
-He has also represented clients in a diverse variety of transactions, including the purchase of multiple Alaskan fishing lodge businesses, the negotiation of major wind and solar project contracts, and the purchase and conversion of a coal-fired power plant to natural gas.
+In addition to his transactional practice, Darin regularly litigates multi-million dollar commercial disputes and natural resource-related matters.
+Over the course of his litigation career, he has participated in briefing to district courts in Colorado, Wyoming and Utah, the Colorado Court of Appeals, the Colorado and Wyoming Supreme Courts, the U.S. District Courts for the Districts of Wyoming and Utah, the U.S. Court of Appeals for the Tenth Circuit, and the United States Supreme Court.

 In his free time, Darin enjoys a variety of outdoor activities with his kids, including skiing, hunting, fishing, and camping.
 He is also a private pilot and raft guide who loves to explore backcountry airstrips and rivers throughout the western United States.